natewatson999/udp-hub/README.md

 #### udpHub.createServer.send

 This function is intended for responses.
 It has 5 parameters: a buffer of a response, the starting index of the response, the ending index of the response, the response port number, and the IP address "v6 and v4 are both valid" of the intended client.
+There is an optional 6th parameter: a callback function that is fired when either the response is sent or if there is an error in the response.
+The function has one parameter: a possibly-null error object.

 #### udpHub.createServer.close